MOODYAIA/ixoravilla/README.md

 # ixoravilla
-static website hosting for our new villa ( ixora villa)
+static website hosting for our new villa ( ixora villa) using GitHub!!